lokwkin/pipelens/docs/advanced-usage.md

   // }
 }
 ```
-For more information, refer to the [StepsTrack GitHub repository](https://github.com/lokwkin/steps-track).
+For more information, refer to the [Pipelens GitHub repository](https://github.com/lokwkin/pipelens).